m8nscape/lunaticvibes/README.md

 ## Quick Start

 * Download the latest release
-* Copy LR2files folder from LR2
+* Copy LR2files folder from LR2 (must include default theme)

 ### **Do NOT use this application to load unauthorized copyrighted contents (e.g. charts, skins).**